Skip to Main Content

 Tijuana's Agua Caliente Corridor and Where Cabanna Sits Within It

-That location matters for understanding what kind of restaurant Cabanna is, or at least what kind it is likely to be.
+That location matters for understanding what kind of restaurant Cabanna is.
 Agua Caliente draws residents of the Neidhart district and adjoining colonias, professionals working in the surrounding commercial blocks, and the steady flow of cross-border visitors who have learned that Tijuana's most interesting eating happens away from the border zone.
 The restaurant exists within that ecosystem, shaped by it in ways that a venue on the tourist drag simply is not.

 Tijuana as a Dining City: The Context That Frames Everything